 How to Toast Sliced Almonds: Easy Methods Anyone Can Follow

 Why Toast Sliced Almonds?

 The reason why many people toast almonds for cooking (sometimes even eating alone!) is that it increases the nutty flavor, making it taste more enjoyable.
 A personal advantage of toasting sliced almonds is that it gives the nuts more of a crunch, which makes me eat it by the handful.
 The slightly toasted and browned look of almonds also makes it look awesome when sprinkled on top of cakes or muffins.

-While people think slicing and toasting almonds is a bit of a hassle, I think it’s an important step that will prove to make such a great difference in the long run.
+While people think slicing with tools and toasting almonds is a bit of a hassle, I think it’s an important step that will prove to make such a great difference in the long run.
 It’s the reason why I made this article, to help you know how delicious toasted almonds are and how you can roast and toast them with ease.

 How to Toast Sliced Almonds

 Steps to Follow: